Frequently asked questions

 Can you please tell me about the sequel?

-The main book covers events from January through March 2024, with an epilogue set in September 2024.
-The sequel picks up immediately after that epilogue, continuing the story without skipping a beat.
+Blowing the Whistle covers events from January through May 2024, with an epilogue set in September 2024.
+The sequel picks up immediately after that epilogue.

 Can you please tell me about the short stories?